-It is an offence under section 302H to establish arrangements to avoid the foreign donations restrictions.
+It is an offence under section 302H of the Electoral Act to establish arrangements to avoid the foreign donations restrictions.
 The Electoral Commissioner can issue a written notice if:

-- A relevant person or entity (alone or with others) enters into, begins to carry out or carries out a scheme - There are reasonable grounds to conclude the relevant person did so for the sole or dominant purpose of avoiding foreign donation restrictions - The scheme avoids the application of a foreign donation restriction, and - The scheme involved donation splitting, conduit corporations or any other unspecified avoidance scheme.
+- a relevant person or entity (alone or with others) enters into, begins to carry out or carries out a scheme; - there are reasonable grounds to conclude the relevant person did so for the sole or dominant purpose of avoiding foreign donations restrictions; and - the scheme involved donation splitting, conduit corporations or any other unspecified avoidance scheme; and - the scheme avoids the application of foreign donations restrictions.

-A person or entity who commits an offence may be subject to both civil or criminal penalties.
+A person or entity who commits an offence may be subject to civil or criminal penalties.

-Section 302H of the Electoral Act prohibits the antiavoidance arrangements for receiving foreign donations.
+Section 302H of the Electoral Act prohibits schemes to avoid foreign donations restrictions.